Kearyn Baccus and Samir Nurkovic join Kaizer Chiefs | Goal.com

 Furthermore, Chiefs also revealed that they are set to complete the signing of Australian midfielder Kearyn Baccus.

-The 27-year-old midfielder has to play for Melbourne City, who are campaigning in Australia's top-flight league, A-League.
+The 27-year-old midfielder used to play for Melbourne City, who are campaigning in Australia's top-flight.

 The Naturena-based giants released the following statement regarding Baccus on Tuesday.

-"We are awaiting the arrival of Kearyn Baccus from Melbourne City in Australia."
+"We are awaiting the arrival of Kearyn Baccus from Melbourne City in Australia," the second statement read.

-"The two clubs have agreed on terms and the midfielder is expected to officially be announced this week," another statement read.
+"The two clubs have agreed on terms and the midfielder is expected to officially be announced this week."

 Baccus, who is a defensive midfielder by trade, helped City finish third on the 2018/19 A-League regular season standings.